microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpcexportjob-get.md

 Read the properties and relationships of a [cloudPcExportJob](../resources/cloudpcexportjob.md) object.

-You can download a specific portion of a report by first [creating a new cloudPcExportJob resource](cloudpcreports-post-exportjobs.md) to initiate downloading.
+You can download a report by first [creating a new cloudPcExportJob resource](cloudpcreports-post-exportjobs.md) to initiate downloading.

 Use this GET operation to verify the **exportJobStatus** property of the **cloudPcExportJob** resource.
 When the property becomes `completed`, the report has finished downloading in the location specified by the **exportUrl** property.